 We feel it is reasonably necessary to prevent illegal activity or to protect our interests

 Other Virgin companies products and services may interest you

 It helps our trusted third party service providers to provide and improve our service to you or to carry out surveys and user analysis to understand your needs and preferences.
+We will also share your information with MailChimp, who securely host emails and act as a supplier to distribute our newsletter.
 We require these service providers to keep your personal information safe and secure.
 These trusted third parties would only be permitted to use your personal information for the purposes we specify.

 We may share some broader statistics and customer profiling information with third parties and other Virgin companies - but we'll keep it anonymous, so you won't be identifiable from that data.